Kintyre/ksconf/docs/source/cmd_check.rst

 ..  tip::

-    If you want to see how different this is.
-Run ksconf check against the system default files:
+    If you want to see how different this is, run ksconf check against the system default files:

     ..  code-block:: sh